-Nicolas Doll, a post-doctoral fellow in plant biology, won the 2020 Bettencourt Young Researchers Prize for his work on cell death regulation in grain seeds.
+Nicolas Doll, a post-doctoral fellow in plant biology, won the 2020 Bettencourt Prize for Young Researchers for his work on cell death regulation in grain seeds.

 Cell death and seed growth